AaronArredondo3/SD-U3-ThriftStoreProject_Student/project_instructions.md

 It will need:
 - A **upc**
   - This can be a simple whole number that is unique to it.
-Feel free to use 1,2,3,etc. however, each created item should represent either as a new type or will be consdiered to update a quantity.
+Feel free to use 1,2,3,etc. however, each created item should represent either as a new type or will be considered to update a quantity.
   - example: A variable will hold the new object.
 The details of that object will be associated within the `new` Product.
 If an item has a upc of "1" and the type is "spoon", then any other object created with a upc of "1" will also be a type "spoon".
 The variable name may be referenced differently within the project to associate individual objects.

 ```
 example:
 A spoon may have a upc of "20".
-If another spoon is added, it shoudl have the same upc; however, a fork would be a different upc.
+If another spoon is added, it should have the same upc; however, a fork would be a different upc.
 ```
 - A **name**
   - This will detail what it is. (ex: "spoon")